That’s fmr. NFL great Terry Bradshaw parroting propaganda conceived during the Cold War and later popularized to the masses in the 1970’s:

 World War 1 & 2

-There is no evidence to suggest that 1 single soldier in World War I or II fought to defend free speech.
+There is no evidence to suggest that a single soldier– not 1– that fought in World War I or II did so to defend unpopular speech.

 The US at the time wasn’t particularly big on civil rights.
-For example, in WWI dissent was often seen as sedition.
+Dissent was often seen as sedition.
 In WWII, being Japanese, or even German, was grounds for internment.

 The majority of volunteers leading up to and during WWI & WWII were seeking (1) career opportunities, (2) adventure, and/or (3) a chance to kill foreigners…